GlockTian/GlockTian.github.io/_posts/2021-12-19-Flutter-ttrpg.md

 Wrap works similar to Column or Row, but it works when we run out of room at the end of Column or Row.

 The common use cases are chips or buttons, where the number of elements are relatively small, and the children items required to be displayed every thing all at once.
+Also notice the list of widget doesn’t need to be of same size.

 Option4: Third Party Library